ArduPilot/ardupilot_wiki/common/source/docs/common-MAVLink2-signing.rst

 - Make sure the telemetry port protocol is set to option = 2 (MAVLink2).
 Communication with any serial port using MAVLink 1 is not protected.

-- In Mission Planner, connect the autopilot, press Ctrl-F to show the advance menu and press "signing"
+- In Mission Planner, connect the autopilot, use the SETUP menu  and the Advanced submenu, and press "Mavlink Signing"

 .. image:: ../../../images/signing.jpg
+    :target: ../_images/signing.jpg

 The dialog will show a list of all the passkeys already setup for Mission Planner.